randomnoun/log4j-one-bridge/README.md

 * you've written some tools around your logging framework that use the log4j 1 configuration API, so you want everything funnelled into that

-## Background and opinionated rant

-I already wrote this on the [log4j-one](https://github.com/randomnoun/log4j-one) README, so go and check that out.

 ## What's in the box ?

 Surprisingly little.